 My lactation consultant says supplement first, then breastfeed?

 The three step plan above discusses breastfeeding first and then supplementing your baby.
-Alternatively some lactation consultants favour supplementing before breastfeeding (Smillie, 2016).
-The rationale being that the baby receives some calories to give them energy to breastfeed well and then baby associates the breast with feeling full as they fall asleep.
+Alternatively some lactation consultants favour giving a limited amount of supplement before breastfeeding.14 The rationale being that the baby receives some calories to give them energy to breastfeed well and then baby associates the breast with feeling full as they fall asleep.
 This may work well for some babies.
-However some underweight babies may be very sleepy after their top up and not breastfeed very efficiently—it can be difficult to gauge the top up volume so that they are well fed (ideally to satiety) yet not too full to breastfeed.
+It can be difficult to gauge the top up volume before a breastfeed so that a baby is well fed yet not too full or sleepy to breastfeed efficiently.
 Another variation is to start and finish at the breast with the top up in the middle.
 As long as an underweight baby is getting the additional calories they need, is still getting plenty of chances to breastfeed, and mother has time to pump, parents can find what works best for them.

 When can I get back to exclusive breastfeeding?

 If supplements are stopped too soon, baby’s weight can falter again.
 As a mother’s own milk supply increases and baby gets stronger to take more direct at breast, baby will gradually take less and less supplement after a feed.
 Marianne Neifert suggests continuing to pump after breastfeeds until the baby is gaining weight well with exclusive breastfeeding, and then gradually reduce pumping sessions.